jeremysiedzik/officer-rainbow/README.md

 If offers custom text or email messages to multiple destinations to notify if today is a testing day, it also has the option of setting off the phone's alarm.

-It stores informatino regarding probation agent and office contact information, with a 'Call Now' button for easily making a connection to either.
+It stores information regarding probation agent and office contact information, with a 'Call Now' button for easily making a connection to either.

 It also gives reminders for probation meetings and provides a countdown timer to the